A Hard Day's Night (album): North American release

-The American version of the album was released on 26 June 1964 by United Artists Records in both mono and stereo, the fourth Beatles album in the United States.
+A Hard Day's Night - Original Motion Picture Sound Track, the American version of the album, was released on 26 June 1964 by United Artists Records in both mono and stereo, the fourth Beatles album in the United States.
 The album went to number one on the Billboard album chart, spending 14 weeks there, the longest run of any album that year.
 United Artists rushed the album into stores over a month before the film's US premiere; as a result, the Beatles had both the number-one album and number-one single in the country when A Hard Day's Night opened on 11 August 1964.

 All seven songs from the film, the first side of the UK album, were featured along with "I'll Cry Instead", which, although written for the film, was cut at the last minute.
+The omitted tracks from side two were spread across the Capitol Records LPs The Beatles' Second Album, Beatles '65 and Something New although this last album, using a misleading name, contained five tracks already issued in the US soundtrack album.

-The American version also included four orchestral instrumental versions of Lennon and McCartney songs arranged by George Martin conducting an orchestra of studio musicians: "I Should Have Known Better", "And I Love Her", "Ringo's Theme", and "A Hard Day's Night".
+This album also included four orchestral instrumental versions of Lennon and McCartney songs arranged by George Martin conducting an orchestra of studio musicians: "I Should Have Known Better", "And I Love Her", "Ringo's Theme" (featuring Vic Flick on lead guitar), and "A Hard Day's Night".
 After EMI acquired United Artists Records, this album was reissued in August 1980 on the Capitol label, catalogue SW-11921.

 While the stereo version of the album included the instrumental tracks in true stereo, the Beatles' own recordings appeared as electronically rechannelled stereo recordings made from the mono releases.
 The 1980 Capitol Records reissue used the same master tape as the original United Artists LP release in fake stereo, despite the availability of several tracks with official true stereo remixes.
 True stereo versions of most of the songs had been issued on the Capitol album Something New, released in July 1964.
 "Can't Buy Me Love" and "I Should Have Known Better" finally appeared in stereo on the 1970 Apple Records compilation Hey Jude.
 The song "A Hard Day's Night" did not appear in true stereo in the US until the 1982 Capitol compilation album Reel Music.
 In 2014, the American version of the "A Hard Day's Night" album was released on CD individually and in a boxed set of all the other US Beatles albums to celebrate the fiftieth anniversary of the Beatles first US visit.
 This CD reissue features all of the songs in both true stereo and mono mixes.
+In 2024, the album was reissued on vinyl as part of The Beatles: 1964 U.S. Albums in Mono, using the original master tapes.

+In 2000, the 1964 North American release of A Hard Day's Night by The Beatles on the United Artists label was inducted into the Grammy Hall of Fame.